 - Guided Reading and Writing: Strategies for Maximum Student Achievement

 Learn to improve student literacy as an accomplished teacher shares the secrets of turning guided reading strategies into opportunities for teaching writing.
-You’ll study the reasons reading and writing are so difficult for students, then the total literacy framework based on guided reading lessons.
-With a framework in place, we'll investigate ways to modify this basic recipe for a variety of K-12 circumstances that result in good writing habits and the traits of a productive writing conference.
+Study the reasons reading and writing are so difficult for students.
+With a framework in place, investigate ways to modify this basic recipe for a variety of K-12 circumstances that result in good writing habits and the traits of a productive writing conference.

 - Learn about the problems students have with reading and writing and how we can help.

 - Discover the total literacy framework and its practical applications, especially with struggling students.

 - Explore the recipe for a strong guided reading and writing lesson.

 - Use books to inspire students to write stories.

 - Present nonfiction as a launching pad for article writing.

 - Help students fall in love with writing poetry after reading great poems.